nerves-project/nerves/guides/introduction/using-nerves.md

 > #### More than one SD cards or disk images? {: .tip}
 >
-> `mix firmware.burn` may fail to correctly detect your SD card if you have
+> `mix burn` may fail to correctly detect your SD card if you have
 > more than one SD card inserted or you have disk images mounted.
 >
 > If this happens, you can specify the intended device by passing the
 > `-d <device>` argument to the command.
 For example
-> `mix firmware.burn -d /dev/rdisk3`
+> `mix burn -d /dev/rdisk3`
 >
 > You can also use `-d <filename>` to specify an output file that is a raw
 > image of the SD card.
 This binary image can be burned to an SD card using
 > [Raspberry Pi Imager](https://www.raspberrypi.com/software/), [Etcher](https://www.balena.io/etcher/), `dd`, `Win32DiskImager`, or other image copying utilities.

-For more options, refer to the `mix firmware.burn` documentation.
+For more options, refer to the `mix help burn`.

 Now that you have your SD card burned, you can insert it into your device and boot it up.